RashadAnsari/ACM-Scoreboard/README.md

 **2-** In the Data class change two below variable:

-    1- pNumber: Number of teams.
+    1- pNumber: Number of problems.
     2- jsonAddress: Your scoreboard json file in PC^2 judge.

 **3-** Change university name and logo in index.jsp file and customize it.